I want to make a claim

-If you are due to travel on an ATOL protected holiday and your travel company ceases trading, we will offer advice on what steps to take and how to complete a claims form.
+If you are due to travel on an ATOL protected holiday and your travel company ceases trading, we will offer advice on what steps to take.
+We’ll let you know how to claim an ATOL refund.

-Our advice will often be either not to travel or, if your flights are available, that you can travel but you may need to pay again for the cost of replacement services such as accommodation, transfers, car hire and any other parts of your ATOL protected booking.
+Our advice will often be either not to travel or, if your flights are available, that you can travel but you may need to pay for the cost of replacement services and then claim for these afterwards.
+These services could include accommodation, transfers, car hire and any other parts of your ATOL protected booking.

-Once you have submitted a claim, either for the full cost of your holiday or for the cost of replacement services, we aim to acknowledge receipt by email and process your claim as soon as possible.
-Depending on the circumstances of the ATOL failure, the volume of claims we have received or the nature of your individual claim, this may take longer.
-However, please be aware that we treat each claim on an individual basis and will contact you if we need any further information.
+Once you have submitted a claim, either for the full cost of your holiday or for the cost of replacement services, we aim to process your claim as soon as possible.
+We treat each claim on an individual basis and will contact you if we need any further information.

 General claims settling policy

-The Air Travel Trust Fund (ATTF) is the primary source of funding when an ATOL holder fails and monies from the ATTF are used to meet refund and repatriation costs arising from a failure.
-The Fund is administered on behalf of the Air Travel Trust (ATT) by the UK Civil Aviation Authority.
-The ATT Payment Policy can be found on our Air Travel Trust pages.
+The Air Travel Trust Fund (ATTF) is the primary source of funding when an ATOL holder fails.
+Money from the ATTF is used to meet refund and repatriation costs arising from a failure.
+The Fund is administered on behalf of the Air Travel Trust (ATT) by the UK Civil Aviation Authority (CAA).